 You already know foods like chips and pretzels pack a lot of salt, but here we reveal 10 less-obvious sources of sodium that are making your blood pressure soar.
 Commit them to memory and keep them far away from your mouth!

 Get this: P.F.
-Chang's Hot & Sour Soup Bowl, packs an artery-shivering 7,980 mg of sodium.
-That's more than four days' worth or the equivalent of nearly 45—yes, 45—individual bags of Cool Ranch Doritos.
+Chang's Hot & Sour Soup Bowl, packs an artery-shivering 9,590 milligrams of sodium.
+That's more than four days' worth or the equivalent of about 55—yes, 55—individual bags of Cool Ranch Doritos.
 Not all restaurant's bowls of broth are quite that salt-filled, but even chains like Ruby Tuesday and Applebee's don't ladle out anything with less than half a day's sodium per bowl.
 Our advice: If you're looking to enjoy something warming and delicious, make soup at home with the help of these 20 Best-Ever Fat Burning Soup Recipes.

 Want some pasta with that salt!?
 A half cup of Hunter's Tomato sauce packs a whopping 830 milligrams of sodium—which is more than you'd find in 97 Cheez-It crackers!
 To keep your blood pressure from spiking, look for jars of tomato sauce with fewer than 350 milligrams per half-cup serving.
 Both Amy's Light in Sodium Organic Family Marinara and Ragu Light No Sugar Added Tomato & Basil fit the bill.
-And speaking of noodle night, make sure you're entire bowl is wholesome with the help of our exclusive report, Most Popular Types of Dry Pastas—Ranked for Nutrition!
+To see which jars are better left on the shelf, don’t miss our special report 40 Best and Worst Pasta Sauces.

 Frozen dinners may be quick and easy options when you're time strapped, but they're also loaded with sodium.
 Yes, even the healthy-sounding options.
 Two prime examples: Lean Cuisine's Roasted Chicken and Garden Vegetables packs 620 milligrams of sodium and Special K's Sausage, Egg & Cheese Flatbread Breakfast Sandwich carries 700 milligrams—or just under half a day's worth.
 When you're in the freezer aisle, look for meals with less than 500 milligrams per serving.
 And whenever you're eating something high in sodium, wash down your meal with one of these 50 Best Detox Waters for Bloat.